rcrdk/github-blog/README.md

 ## 💻 Project

-This project was develped based on a Figma design provied by the school.
-The main practice was fetching data using GitHub API with Axios and improve app performance with useCallback, useMemo and memo.
-Also, I used Context API to access functions and variables across components and implemented use-context-selector packacge for better performance.
-I took some liberties and challenge myself to implement a loading state on components, a pagination at home page and setup React Markdown to convert markdown to HTML.
+This project was developed based on a Figma design provied by the school.
+The main practice was fetching data from GitHub API using Axios and improve app performance with useCallback, useMemo and memo.
+Also, I used Context API to access functions and variables across components and implemented use-context-selector package for better performance.
+I took some liberties and challenge myself to implement a loading and empty states on components, a pagination at home page and setup React Markdown to convert markdown to HTML.

 **It includes:** A home page containing user card and posts list with pagination and filter by query string; A post page with post contents; A fallback page for general errors such as 404.